Search

 In Reception and Year 1 children continue to learn phonics to help them build confidence in independent reading.
 They have daily phonics lessons at their ability level.
 The children are assessed regularly to ensure that gaps are identified and addressed.

-Home reading books are carefully selected and matched to their phonic ability.
-A mixture of reading books are used and all these books are carefully matched to the phonic phases to enable children to read independently and practise their decoding skills at home.
-In Key Stage One these books are from Oxford Reading Tree Phonics, Pearson Bug Club and Dandelion Phonic readers.
+Home reading books are carefully selected and matched to their phonic ability and in KS1 we use the twinkl reading books to ensure consistency.
+Children take these books home to share with the parents and will keep the book for the week to ensure they sounds are secure.
 Children also practise reading key tricky words and these are sent home on flash cards to help the children remember these words using their visual memory rather than phonics.

-Children in Reception and Year 1 change their home reading book three times a week and this is complemented by a class library book that is a child choice book that is taken home and shared with an adult.
+Children also have a class library book that is a child choice book that is taken home and shared with an adult.

 Reading Corners